 At the State level, the picture is equally discouraging.
-The Committee sent questionnaires to 114 State agencies, seeking information on hiring practices in the job categories listed in the United States Census of Population: 1960.
-Eighty-eight of these agencies responded-the same number to reply to a similar survey undertaken by the Florida Legislative Reference Bureau in July 1962.
-These 88 responding agencies account for 27,670 States of the total number-3,393 of whom serve in "blue collar" capacities.
+The Committee sent questionnaires to 114 State agencies, seeking information on hiring practices in the job categories listed in the United States Census of Population: 1960.2 Eighty-eight of these agencies responded-the same number to reply to a similar survey undertaken by the Florida Legislative Reference Bureau in July 1962.3 These 88 responding agencies account for 27,670 State employees.
+Of that number, 4,231 are Negroes-less than 16 percent of the total number-3,393 of whom serve in "blue collar" capacities.
 The rest, with a few exceptions, serve their own race in segregated situations.

 Perhaps the most blatant example of State discrimination in employment practices is the Florida Development Commission.
 This agency wields more power than any other in the State government due to its autonomous position.
 In its hiring policies, the Development Commission stands out as being completely discriminatory.
-This agency has 296 employees, only 4 of whom are Negroes -2 of these 4 are service workers and the remaining 2 are
+This agency has 296 employees, only 4 of whom are Negroes-2 of these 4 are service workers and the remaining 2 are "operatives."